What Is Astragalus Root?

 Blood Vessel Health

 Damaged arteries are often the result of high blood pressure.
 A buildup of plaque that contains fat, cholesterol, and calcium can severely affect cardiovascular health.
-Over time, plaque can cause calcification, which hardens the arteries and makes it difficult for blood to flow properly.
+Over time, plaque can cause calcification, which hardens the arteries and makes it difficult for blood to flow correctly.
 The buildup of plaque also narrows the arteries and eventually causes the blockage that leads to serious health issues.
 The soothing qualities of astragalus root help break down arterial plaque and encourage balanced cholesterol levels.

 Blood Glucose Health